David-Nadelsticher/Save-Hansel-Gretel/README.md

 ## About The Game

-Save Hansel & Gretel is a 2D single‑player side‑scroller in which you play as the **Fire Warrior**, a brave hero armed with sword and flame.
-You plunge into the Dark Forest to rescue Hansel and Gretel from the clutches of an evil witch—and you have only **five minutes** before the children’s fate is sealed.
+Save Hansel & Gretel is a 2D single‑player side‑scroller in which you You are the **Fire Warrior**, a hero armed with a sword and the power of flame.
+Your mission is to enter the Dark Forest and rescue Hansel and Gretel from the Evil Witch.

 Along the way you’ll battle cunning forest creatures, gather magical breads to sustain your life and energy, and confront the witch in a climactic boss fight.
 Every second counts: will you save the siblings in time, or will darkness prevail?

 ---
 ## Core Mechanics

-- **Five‑Minute Timer**
-  A looming countdown drives every decision—if the clock hits zero, it’s game over.

-- **Melee Combat**
-  - **Normal Sword Strike** for quick, low‑cost attacks.
-  - **Flaming Blade Special** unleashes higher damage but requires energy or special pickups.
+* **The 5-Minute Timer**
+    You are racing against the clock!
+You must complete your mission before the timer hits zero, or it is Game Over.

+* **Combat System**
+    * **Normal Strike:** A fast sword attack.
+Use this for most enemies.
+    * **Flaming Blade:** A powerful fire attack that deals extra damage but uses up your **Energy**.

-- **Health & Energy**
+* **Health & Energy**
-  Touching enemies or traps drains health.
-Collect breads to restore life or recharge special‑attack energy.

-- **Boss Encounter**
-  Face the witch in her cauldron chamber; only by depleting her multiple phases can you free Hansel and Gretel.

-- **Win/Loss Conditions**
+    * **Health:** You lose health when enemies or traps touch you.
+If it hits zero, you lose.
+    * **Magical Breads:** Collect these items to heal your health and recharge your energy for special attacks.

+* **Winning & Losing**
-  - **Win:** Defeat the witch and reach the children before time or health runs out.
+    * **Win:** Defeat the Witch Boss and reach the children while you still have time and health.
-  - **Lose:** Time or health depletes to zero.
+    * **Lose:** You run out of Health or the 5-minute Timer runs out.

 ---